Skip to main content

 Since v1.0.0

-It is often useful to reference settings, captured values and other text throughout your feature and meta files.
+String interpolation is often useful to reference settings, captured values and other text throughout your feature and meta files.
 To support this, Gwen provides a placholder substitution mechanism.

 Placeholder Syntax